dewan-ahmed/dewan-ahmed.github.io/_posts/2021-03-04-getting-started-open-source.md

 ### Learn git

-With more than 100 million repositories and 60 million developers, [GitHub](https://github.com/) is the first choice for most open source projects.
-Then what is **git**?
+> What is **git**?

 Git is a version control system that lets you manage and keep track of your source code history.
-GitHub is the hosting platform that lets you manage Git repositories.
+With more than 100 million repositories and 60 million developers, [GitHub](https://github.com/) is the first choice for most open source projects to host their git repositories.
+Since git is the primary way to contribute to these projects, learning the basics of git will be essential.
 Resources to learn git will be under the **Resources** section.

 ### Time to start contributing